mohannscarlett/Knights-Tour-Simulation/README.md

 **Installation & Requirements**

-To run this project needs Java 8.
+To run this project Java 8 is needed.
 Download each project from the repository or clone it using the following command:

 _git clone https://github.com/mohannscarlett/Knights-Tour-Simulation.git_